-Note 2 to the financial statements describes the operations of the Institution and the effects thereon of current regulatory conditions.
-Note 4 describes the accounting criteria established by the Commission, which the Institution uses for the preparation of its financial information.
+Note 2 to the financial statements describes the operations of the Institution and the effects thereon of current economic conditions.
+Note 4 describes the accounting criteria established by the Commission in the General Regulations Applicable to Credit Institutions, which the Institution uses for the preparation of its financial information, as well as the modifications to such accounting criteria that became effective during 2009 and 2008, some of which were adopted prospectively, thereby affecting comparability with the 2008 and 2007 financial statements.
 Note 5 indicates the principal differences between the accounting criteria established by the Commission and Mexican financial reporting standards, commonly used in the preparation of financial statements for other types of unregulated entities.
+Furthermore, as explained in Note 4, in August 2009, the Commission issued modifications to the consumer portfolio rating methodology, along with accounting guidance allowing institutions to recognize the initial cumulative effect derived from applying the consumer portfolio rating methodology to credit card transactions as a charge to stockholders' equity, or, over a 24-month period.
+The Institution opted to recognize the effect of this change of methodology in stockholders' equity for the amount of \$953 million pesos, net of related deferred taxes.

-As explained in Note 4, in August 2009, the Commission issued modifications to the consumer portfolio rating methodology, along with related accounting guidance allowing institutions the option of recognizing the initial cumulative effect derived from applying the consumer portfolio rating methodology to credit card transactions as a charge to stockholders' equity.
-The Institution recognized in 2009 the effect of this change of methodology in stockholders' equity in the amount of \$953 million pesos, net of related deferred taxes.
+In our opinion, such consolidated financial statements present fairly, in all material respects, the financial position of BBVA Bancomer, S. A., Institución de Banca Múltiple, Grupo Financiero BBVA Bancomer and Subsidiaries and UDI Trusts as of December 31, 2009 and 2008, the results of their operations and changes in their stockholders' equity for each of the three years in the period ended December 31, 2009, their cash flows for the year ended December 31, 2009 and changes in their financial position for the years ended December 31, 2008 and 2007, in conformity with the accounting criteria prescribed by the Commission.

-In our opinion, such consolidated financial statements present fairly, in all material respects, the financial position of BBVA Bancomer, S. A., Institución de Banca Múltiple, Grupo Financiero BBVA Bancomer and subsidiaries as of December 31, 2010 and 2009, and the results of their operations and changes in their stockholders' equity for each of the three years in the period ended December 31, 2010, their cash flows for the years ended December 31, 2010 and 2009 and changes in their financial position for the year ended December 31, 2008, in conformity with the accounting criteria prescribed by the Commission.
+Our audits also comprehended the translation of the Mexican peso amounts into U.S. dollar amounts and, in our opinion, such translation has been made in conformity with the basis stated in Note 1.
+The translation of the financial statement amounts into U.S. dollars and the translation of the financial statements into English have been made solely for the convenience of readers outside of Mexico.

-Our audits also comprehended the translation of Mexican peso amounts into U.S. dollar amounts and, in our opinion, such translation has been made in conformity with the basis stated in Note 1.
-Such U.S. dollar amounts are presented solely for the convenience of users.
+Galaz, Yamazaki, Ruiz Urquiza, S. C. Member of Deloitte Touche Tohmatsu

-Galaz, Yamazaki, Ruiz Urquiza, S. C. Member of Deloitte Touche Tohmatsu Limited
+CPC Jorge Tapia del Barrio

-CPC Jorge Tapia del Barrio February 21, 2011
+February 15, 2010